bhaskarvedula/WorldQuant-Capstone-MScFe690/README.md

 # **Code explanation**

-The code written **(DynaCAAST framework for RL based trading agents_itr2.ipynb)** for this capstone has been compartmentalized as multiple section with each section capturing a particular functionality or activity.
+The code written **(MainNoteBook.ipynb *[1,2 and 3]*)** for this capstone has been compartmentalized as multiple section with each section capturing a particular functionality or activity.
 This is to enable ease of understanding the entire code.

 ## *Section 1: Python library installations and imports*